mschipperheyn/normalizr-immutable/README.md

 })
 ```

 In order to use the proxy, you will need to give it access to the actual object structure.
-We have developed this feature testing against Redux, so we pass it the a getState function reference and the reference to the reducer inside the state structure.
+We have developed this feature testing against Redux, so we pass it the getState function reference and the reference to the reducer inside the state structure.

 ```javascript
 const normalized = normalize(json.articles.items, arrayOf(schemas.article),{